-Stop for lunch on The Strand
+Stop for lunch on the Strand

-After all that walking you’ll be hungry for some lunch so why not make a pit stop along The Strand, one of London’s best-known roads in Covent Garden.
-From sustainable cafe Farmstand to 26 Grains in the picturesque Neal’s Yard, you’ll find plenty of options perfect for recharging your batteries and satisfying your appetite.
+After all that walking, you’ll be hungry for some lunch, so why not make a pit stop along the Strand, one of London’s best-known roads in Covent Garden.
+From sustainable café Farmstand to 26 Grains in the picturesque Neal’s Yard, you’ll find plenty of options perfect for recharging your batteries and satisfying your appetite.

-Head down The Mall for an afternoon stroll
+Head down the Mall for an afternoon stroll

 Afterwards, head down Constitution Hill towards Hyde Park, one of London’s most picturesque parks.
 Get lost in its labyrinthine pathways or check out what’s on at the Serpentine Gallery, which specialises in contemporary and modern art.